collardeau/svelte-fluid-header/README.md

 #### `drawer`

 The `drawer` slot goes below the header, usually to place a vertical menu.
-It can be toggled into view (with a customizable animation).
+It can be toggled into view (with a customizable slide animation).

 *It is hidden on larger screens.*